Murder of Pradyuman Thakur: Trial

-Public Response
+Public response

 The news of Pradyuman's murder resulted in protests by parents at the Ryan International School and several people were subsequently arrested for vandalizing school property.
 Police officials responded with a baton charge on the protesters, and one police official was subsequently suspended in connection with this.
 Barun Thakur appealed for peace, publicly accused the school of being negligent regarding the safety of the students, and moved the Supreme Court of India for an investigation into the school, as well as for a transfer of the case to the Central Bureau of Investigation.
 A police force was deployed inside and around the school in response to the anxious parents who barged into the school and began throwing furniture as well as breaking glass awards cases.
 In response to these protests, the Chief Minister of Haryana, Manohar Lal Khattar, assured parents that strict action would be taken against the criminal.

 On 11 September 2017, the Supreme Court issued a notice to the Central Government, the Haryana Government, and the Central Board of Secondary Education after the child's father, Barun Thakur, petitioned for a CBI probe into his son's murder and into the safety guidelines for children in school.
 Following this, two officials of the Ryan International School were arrested after an investigation pointed out serious security lapses.
 For example, most of the school's closed-circuit television (CCTV) cameras were not working, and there was no CCTV camera in the area of the incident.

 Ryan International School principal was reinstated at another branch after a short suspension.
 Neerja Batra was placed as a teacher at a school in Gurugram's sector 40 by Deputy Commissioner, Vinay Pratap Singh.
 This relocation by the administration angered Thakur's parents who called the principal "irresponsible".
 Since Batra revealed the insufficient security, and had no financial resources to deal with the situation herself, she was deemed not responsible for the murder of the young child.

 Due to the incident, many students have come forward with stories of violence conducted by their teachers and principal.
 As a result, many measures have been taken by the Ryan Group, such as: metal detectors in school, female security guards, bathrooms not being open between school periods, and parents not being allowed to enter the school during school hours.

-Policies Regarding School Safety
+Policies regarding school safety

 Following the murder of Pradyuman Thakur, the Haryana government instituted a number of policies aimed at improving school safety.
 Mandatory police checks on school staff, including transport staff were instituted.
 The Ministry of Human Resources and Development announced an initiative to train school teachers to address mental health issues following the murder.